kdwils/blog/content/posts/installing-tailscale.md

 ### MagicDNS
 [MagicDNS](https://tailscale.com/kb/1081/magicdns/) is a tailscale feature that automatically registers DNS names for devices in your network.

 This has a multitude of uses, but I mainly take advantage of the host names for ssh purposes.
-Remembering host names is a lot easier than memorizing ip addresses
+Remembering host names is a lot easier than memorizing ip addresses.

 {{< highlight bash >}}
 $ ssh pi@master-1